gethinode/hinode/content/post/spring-23-release-highlights-picklist-improvements-and-a-heads-up.md

 This was [previously a Beta feature](https://help.salesforce.com/s/articleView?id=sf.fields_picklist_bulk_manage_picklist_values.htm&type=5), but it’s going wide with the release (aka, “Generally Available”) and to access it, all you have to do is:

-_Go to the custom field definition page for the picklist field._
+1. Go to the custom field definition page for the picklist field.

-_In the Values and Inactive Values sections, there's a checkbox next to each picklist value._
+2. In the Values and Inactive Values sections, there's a checkbox next to each picklist value.

-_You can select multiple values and use one of the new buttons: **Delete Selected**, **Deactivate Selected**, **Replace Selected**, or **Activate Selected**._
+3. You can select multiple values and use one of the new buttons: **Delete Selected**, **Deactivate Selected**, **Replace Selected**, or **Activate Selected**.

 And you’ll be saving time in no time!

 ### Clean Up Inactive Picklist Values

-This is another ([former) Beta feature](https://help.salesforce.com/s/articleView?id=sf.fields_picklist_delete_inactive_values.htm&type=5), going to general availability in Spring ’23 — the [ability to bulk delete inactive unused picklist values, manage inactive picklist values, and enforce limits on inactive values for custom picklists](https://help.salesforce.com/s/articleView?id=release-notes.rn_fields_picklist_delete_inactive_values_ga.htm&type=5&release=242) (the goal being to make it easier for admins to improve system performance and overall health).
+This is another [former Beta feature](https://help.salesforce.com/s/articleView?id=sf.fields_picklist_delete_inactive_values.htm&type=5), going to general availability in Spring ’23 — the [ability to bulk delete inactive unused picklist values, manage inactive picklist values, and enforce limits on inactive values for custom picklists](https://help.salesforce.com/s/articleView?id=release-notes.rn_fields_picklist_delete_inactive_values_ga.htm&type=5&release=242) (the goal being to make it easier for admins to improve system performance and overall health).
 Not to mention save their sanity and clicks, by turning all those one-off efforts into a more manageable bulk process!

-All admins willl need to do is:
+All admins will need to do is:

-_Head to the Inactive Values section of the picklist field, and click **Delete Unused Values**._
+1. Head to the Inactive Values section of the picklist field, and click Delete Unused Values.

-_After you delete unused values, if a picklist is unbound and the total number of inactive values falls below the limit, the picklist is set to bound!_
+2. After you delete unused values, if a picklist is unbound and the total number of inactive values falls below the limit, the picklist is set to bound!

 Easy peasy.